JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 and different geospatial configurations can be obtained with different methods (see [Data](data.md)).

-Geospatial data can be visualized with a simple call to `viz`:
+Geospatial data can be visualized with the `viz` function, which shows different behavior depending on the type of geospatial domain:

 ```@example quickstart
 viz(Ω.geometry, color = Ω.Z)